jonasoesch/p9/paper.md

 * **Visualization change**: Showing the same data with a different visualization idiom.
 For example, showing a distribution as a boxplot to indicate mean, quantiles and outliers first and then transforming it into a histogram to give a better sense of its shape.
 * **Timestep**: Showing the same visualization for different points in time.
 For example, the population pyramid of Switzerland for 1960 and 2010 to show how it has shifted to older people.
 * **Data schema change**: Mapping a different data dimension to one of the visual variables (position, color, etc.).
 A visualization might, for example, show the use of certain plant variants over time and show the occurrence of pests over the same period in the next state.
 * **Data change**: When new data is shown but the visualization and the axes stay the same.
-This is the generalization of the Timestep transition.
+This is the generalization of the *timestep* transition.

 The strength of this kind of classification is, that types can relatively easily and coherently be determined  as the high overlap between different authors shows.
 It's weakness is that it characterizes a transition by its technical properties and not based on how the reader will interpret it, which makes it less useful for designers of narrative visualization.
 Other fields, especially the research on comics have done much more work in this regard.